lovelycam/writing/asyncApiCallsPython.md

 ```

 ##### Implementation Details
 What does the above code do?
-Basically, the `get_temperature()` function calls the remote weather API, waits for a JSON response, parses this response, and then prints the current temperature in the console.
+The `get_temperature()` function calls the remote weather API, waits for a JSON response, parses this response, and then prints the current temperature in the console.
 All of this functionality runs asynchronously via `asyncio.run()`.

 In Python 3.7, the `asyncio` module provides `asyncio.run()`.
 We import `asyncio`, as well as the other two required modules, at the top of the Python file.